On large-scale dynamos with stable stratification and the application to stellar radiative zones: Introduction

-One promising mechanism is the magnetic shear-current (MSC) effect, in which large-scale magnetic fields result from the combination of mean shear and non-helical magnetic fluctuations \citep{rogachevskii2004nonlinear,radler2006mean,Squire2016,kapyla2020existence,zhou2021}.
+One promising mechanism is the magnetic shear-current (MSC) effect, in which large-scale magnetic fields result from the combination of mean shear and non-helical magnetic fluctuations \citep{rogachevskii2004nonlinear,squire2015generation,squire2015electromotive,Squire2016}.
 Originally applied in the context of accretion disks, the MSC effect helps explain large-scale magnetic field generation in magnetic turbulence driven by the magneto-rotational instability in a sheared (Keplerian) flow \citep{lesur2008self,squire2015statistical,shi2016saturation}.
-In the stellar context, we propose that the MSC effect would operate as follows: a radial shear generates a toroidal field from the poloidal field; statistical correlations in the non-helical magnetic turbulence lead to an off-diagonal turbulent resistivity that sources poloidal field from the toroidal field, thus closing the dynamo loop.
+In the stellar context, we propose that the MSC effect would operate as follows: a radial shear generates a toroidal field from the poloidal field, whereupon statistical correlations in the non-helical magnetic turbulence lead to an off-diagonal turbulent resistivity that sources poloidal field from the toroidal field, thus closing the dynamo loop.
 The magnetic fluctuations can in principle originate from a variety of sources including magnetic turbulence from the Tayler instability \citep{zahn2007,fuller2019} or from a small-scale dynamo (SSD) operating in stably stratified turbulence \citep{Skoutnev_2021} driven by hydrodynamic instabilities, such as horizontal shear instabilities of latitudinal DR \citep{zahn1974rotational,zahn1992circulation,prat2013turbulent,prat2014shear,cope2020dynamics,garaud2020horizontal,garaudJtCS2021}.
-Additionally, because the MSC effect is driven by the non-helical part of the magnetic turbulence, the generated large-scale fields are also non-helical and are not subject to the MHD helicity constraints that can lead to quenching of alpha-effect dynamos \citep{gruzinov1994self,rogachevskii2004nonlinear,rincon2019}.
-MSC driven dynamos are therefore unlikely to be affected by quenching in the same way as $\alpha$ dynamos driven by helical turbulence.
-This quenching-free property, in combination with ample sources of magnetic turbulence and shear flows, make the MSC effect a promising mechanism for generating large-scale magnetic fields in differentially rotating stellar RZs.
+Additionally, because the MSC effect is driven by the non-helical part of the magnetic turbulence, the generated large-scale fields are also non-helical and are not subject to MHD helicity constraints\footnote{Strictly speaking, the MSC effect generates purely non-helical fields only for periodic boundary conditions or for fields that vanish sufficiently fast outside a finite domain.
+Closed boundary conditions could lead to a shear-current effect that generates helicity \citep{brandenburg2005BC_helicityflux}.}.
+These constraints can lead to so-called ``catastrophic quenching", whereby LSD saturation occurs at an amplitude, or on a timescale, that prohibitively scales with the microscopic diffusion coefficients \citep{gruzinov1994self,bhattacharjee1995self,rogachevskii2004nonlinear,rincon2019}.
+An extremely inefficient LSD results in the astrophysical limit of large $Rm$ unless helicity fluxes through the boundaries of the system are sufficiently large \citep{blackman2000constraints,vishniac2001magnetic,kleeorin2000helicity,brandenburg2002magnetichelicity}.
+Because of their non-helical nature, MSC driven dynamos are unlikely to be affected by catastrophic quenching in the same way as $\alpha$ dynamos driven by helical turbulence.
+This property, in combination with ample sources of magnetic turbulence and shear flows, make the MSC effect a promising mechanism for locally generating large-scale magnetic fields without restrictions imposed by the level of helicity fluxes in differentially rotating stellar RZs \citep{kissin2018rotation}.